Shine a light on the volunteers who get things done.

-- Nominate an individual, business, organization, or school that exemplifies service to the community.
+- Nominate an individual, team, public or nonprofit organization, or business that exemplifies service to the community.

 - Awards cover public, community, and national service.

-View below to find more information on award categories and the nomination process.
+Below find information on award categories, eligibility guidelines, and the nomination process.

 - Individual and Team Awards